Kejimkujik National Park

-Kejimkujik National Park (/'kɛdʒɪməˌkuːdʒɪk/) is a national park of Canada, covering 404 km2 in the southwest of Nova Scotia peninsula.
+Kejimkujik National Park (/ˌkɛdʒɪməˈkuːdʒɪk/) is a national park of Canada, covering 404 km2 in the southwest of Nova Scotia peninsula.
 Located within three municipalities, Annapolis, Queens, and Digby, it consists of two separate land areas: a large inland portion, which is coincident with the Kejimkujik National Historic Site of Canada, and the Kejimkujik National Park Seaside on the province's Atlantic coast.
+Kejimkujik National Park and National Historic Site is located within, and (together with the adjoining Tobeatic Wilderness Area) comprises the core protected area component of the UNESCO Southwest Nova Biosphere Reserve, designated for its outstanding biodiversity value.

 Kejimkujik is the only heritage site in Canada that has the dual designation as both a national park and a national historic site for the entirety of its landscape.
 Designated in 1994, the national historic site is a Mi'kmaq cultural landscape of forested upland plain located between Nova Scotia's South Shore and Annapolis Valley regions.
 It is home to several petroglyph sites, historical habitation sites, fishing, hunting and foraging territories, important historical travel routes (particularly canoe routes), and burial grounds dating back millennia.

 The Royal Astronomical Society of Canada has designated the inland portion of the park a national dark-sky preserve, with some of the best night sky viewing conditions in southern Canada.
 Every summer, Kejimkujik hosts a "Dark Sky Weekend" with interpretive experiences highlighting the park's outstanding stargazing opportunities.
 Interpretive events during the weekend typically focus on astronomy and storytelling incorporating the constellations visible in the region's night sky during the summer.
+In 2022, the International Astronomical Union named a minor planet (497593 Kejimkujik) in honour of Kejimkujik National Park and National Historic Site and its dark sky preserve status.

 The national park is named after Kejimikujik Lake.
 With a surface area of 26 square kilometres, Kejimkujik Lake is the largest lake in the park and the second largest freshwater lake in mainland Nova Scotia.